sofa-framework/doc/components/rendering3d/pointsplatmodel.md

 <!-- generate_doc -->
 # PointSplatModel

-A simple visualization for a cloud of points.
+Visualization for a cloud of points using splatting.

 __Target__: Sofa.GL.Component.Rendering3D